conconartist/conconartist/README.md

 ### Hello!
 I'm Connie. 👋

-I'm a software dev who loves to create with beauty and function in mind.
+I'm a software developer who loves to create with beauty and function in mind.
 I am a professional musician, I long for a sustainable future of slow fashion and reduced-waste living, and I love to code!
+I'm excited about the current super secret project I'm working on that encompasses everything I enjoy: sewing, curating, designing, and coding.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">